Samsung/tizen-docs/docs/application/native/guides/ui/dali/touchdata.md

      const Vector2& local = touchData.GetLocalPosition( 0 );
      ```

-   - To retrieve the pressure with which the user touched the screen, use the `GetPressure()` function.The pressure range starts at 0.0f and normal pressure is defined as 1.0f.
+   - To retrieve the pressure with which the user touched the screen, use the `GetPressure()` function.
+   The pressure range starts at 0.0f and normal pressure is defined as 1.0f.
 A value between 0.0f and 1.0f means light pressure has been applied, whereas a value greater than 1.0f means that more pressure than normal has been applied.

      `float touchPressure = touchData.GetPressure( 0 );`